 GambleAware commissions evaluations across a wide range of Prevention and Treatment projects.
-These projects vary significantly, and can be complex.
+These projects vary significantly and can be both complex and innovative in nature.
 It is therefore important to define precisely the decisions the evaluation is expected to inform as well as what evidence will be needed and why.
 It is essential to have clarity on the underpinning rationale for how and why the evaluation is being conducted, as well as clearly defined goals and objectives.
 We adopt the SMART framework as a tool to help us to define these.